 The Chinese Zodiac Compatibility Calculator takes any two animals you select and returns a compatibility label, a numeric match score, and a plain-language description of which traditional category (trine, secret friend, clash, or neutral) the pairing falls into.

-Example: Selecting Rat and Dragon — both part of the same traditional trine group along with Monkey — typically returns a high match score and a description highlighting their shared ambition and natural rapport.
-Selecting Rat and Horse, a traditional clash pair, would instead return a lower score with a description of the friction traditionally associated with that combination — useful context whether you're comparing your own animal with a partner's or just curious about a friend's.
+Example: Selecting Rat and Dragon, both part of the same traditional trine group along with Monkey, typically returns a high match score and a description highlighting their shared ambition and natural rapport.
+Selecting Rat and Horse, a traditional clash pair, returns a lower score instead, with a description of the friction traditionally associated with that combination.
+It's useful context whether you're comparing your own animal with a partner's or just curious about a friend's.

 Step 7: Check Zodiac Pet Compatibility

 This tool applies the same trait-matching logic used for people to a much more common relationship: the one between a person's sign and a pet.
-A Leo's traditional need for attention, for instance, is matched against a dog's traditional need for companionship, while a more independent sign might be matched more favorably with a cat or a reptile.
+A Leo's traditional need for attention, for instance, gets matched against a dog's traditional need for companionship, while a more independent sign might pair more favorably with a cat or a reptile.

 The Zodiac Pet Compatibility Calculator takes a zodiac sign and a pet type (Dog, Cat, Bird, Fish, Rabbit, or Reptile) and returns a compatibility label, a match score, and a short care tip tailored to that specific sign-and-pet pairing.

-Example: Selecting Leo and Dog often returns a strong match score with a care tip about giving a dog plenty of active attention, reflecting the traditional read of Leo as sociable and affection-driven.
-Selecting a more independent sign like Aquarius against Fish might return a different score and tip — the tool is meant as a lighthearted way to think about pet fit, not a replacement for researching a specific breed's or species's actual needs before adopting.
+Example: Selecting Leo and Dog often returns a strong match score with a care tip about giving a dog plenty of active attention, echoing the traditional read of Leo as sociable and affection-driven.
+Selecting a more independent sign like Aquarius against Fish returns a different score and tip.
+The tool is meant as a lighthearted way to think about pet fit, not a replacement for researching a specific breed's or species's actual needs before adopting.

 Step 8: Count Down to Your Next Zodiac Birthday